Problems at school

 - Alternative ways of learning- Opening up to a teacher or parent can help.
 Firstly, try to identify the exact problem.
 Is it one subject you are finding difficult?
-Or do you find it hard concentrating all the time?
-We all learn in different ways and at a different pace.
+Or do you find it hard to concentrate all the time?
+We all learn in different ways and at different paces.
 Think about what type of learning suits you.
 Using pictures or diagrams will be a lot easier and make a huge difference if you are a visual learner.
 Look up talks and lessons on YouTube could help if you need to hear things a few times.
-Would studying and discussion with a friend help?
+Would studying and discussing with a friend help?

 - Talk to your teacher or year head- Let your teacher know what areas you’re having difficulties with and its impact on you.
 They may be able to come up with some suggestions for how you can catch up or get back on track with your study.
 The earlier you flag that you’re struggling the easier it will be to manage things, but it is never too late to talk.

 - Take notice of the good things- Think about the positive things that happen during the day. “‘This morning I did this well in … “.
 If you answered a question right or made a new friend make a mental note of it.
 When things aren’t going so well, try to remind yourself of some of these nicer experiences.

-- Change how you think about school- Getting something wrong in class or failing a test can be frustrating and upsetting.
+- Try to change how you think about school- Getting something wrong in class or failing a test can be frustrating and upsetting.
 But, know that we all have bad days or make mistakes.
 Can you shift how you look at events like this?
 Easier said than done, we know, but they can be opportunities to learn from and do better next time.
 There is nothing to be learned by getting things right all the time.